NxPKG/khulnasoft-docs/content/fundamentals/basic-tasks/trace-request.md

 title: Trace a request (beta)
 pcx_content_type: how-to
 meta:
-  title: Trace a request with Cloudflare Trace (beta)
+  title: Trace a request with Khulnasoft Trace (beta)
 ---

-{{<heading-pill style="beta">}} Cloudflare Trace {{</heading-pill>}}
+{{<heading-pill style="beta">}} Khulnasoft Trace {{</heading-pill>}}

 {{<plan type="all">}}

-Cloudflare Trace (beta) follows an HTTP/S request through Cloudflare’s reverse proxy to your origin.
-Use this tool to understand how different Cloudflare configurations interact with an HTTP/S request for one of your [proxied hostnames](/dns/manage-dns-records/reference/proxied-dns-records/).
+Khulnasoft Trace (beta) follows an HTTP/S request through Khulnasoft’s reverse proxy to your origin.
+Use this tool to understand how different Khulnasoft configurations interact with an HTTP/S request for one of your [proxied hostnames](/dns/manage-dns-records/reference/proxied-dns-records/).

 You can define specific request properties to simulate different conditions for an HTTP/S request.
-Inactive rules configured in Cloudflare products will not be evaluated.
+Inactive rules configured in Khulnasoft products will not be evaluated.

-Cloudflare Trace is available to users with an Administrator or Super Administrator role.
+Khulnasoft Trace is available to users with an Administrator or Super Administrator role.

 ---

 ## Use Trace in the dashboard

-### 1. Configure one or more Cloudflare products
+### 1. Configure one or more Khulnasoft products

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com), and select your account.
-2. Set configuration settings at the account level, or select a domain and configure settings for one or more Cloudflare products.
+2. Set configuration settings at the account level, or select a domain and configure settings for one or more Khulnasoft products.

 ### 2. Build a trace

-1. In the [Cloudflare dashboard](https://dash.cloudflare.com), go to Account Home > **Trace**.
+1. In the [Khulnasoft dashboard](https://dash.Khulnasoft.com), go to Account Home > **Trace**.

 2. Enter a URL to trace.
-The URL must include a hostname that is [proxied by Cloudflare](/dns/manage-dns-records/reference/proxied-dns-records/).
+The URL must include a hostname that is [proxied by Khulnasoft](/dns/manage-dns-records/reference/proxied-dns-records/).

 3. Select an HTTP method.
 If you select _POST_, _PUT_, or _PATCH_, you should enter a value in **Request body**.